Resin Dogs: Biography

 The Resin Dogs were formed in 1996, releasing their debut EP, Grinnin, on their own label, Hydrofunk, in 1997.
 This was followed by subsequent EPs, Volcanic Lab (1998) and Daily Trouble (2000), with the track, "Say Yeah", receiving airplay on Triple J making its way up the Australian Independent Records (AIR) charts.

 In 2000 Resin Dogs signed a distribution deal with Virgin Records/EMI for their record label, Hydrofunk, and released their debut album, Grand Theft Audio.
 This was followed by a second EP, Live Like Dogs (2002).
-During the recording of their second album, two singles were released "Set It Off", featuring underground artist Abstract Rude from the USA, and "Take Off" with Sydney’s Good Buddha on vocals.
+During the recording of their second album, two singles were released "Set It Off", featuring underground artist Abstract Rude from the USA, and "Take Off" with Sydney's Good Buddha on vocals.

 In 2003 they released the follow-up, Hi Fidelity Dirt (21 September 2003), also on Hydrofunk.
-The band’s two albums continue to attract strong sales and widespread praise from critics and fans.
+The band's two albums continue to attract strong sales and widespread praise from critics and fans.
 Vinyl sales of Grand Theft Audio have increased steadily on an annual basis (with over 29,000 copies sold).
 After their distribution deal with Virgin lapsed, they signed a deal with MGM.

-Collaborators with the band, outside its three-man core lineup, include MC DNO ("Shin Ki Row", "Decipher"), percussionist Peter Neville ("Trout Fishing in Quebec"), DJ Ransom, Ben Ely (of Regurgitator), Abstract Rude (of Haiku D'Etat and Abstract Tribe Unique), Lazy Grey, Robert Reed (of Trouble Funk), Mad Doctor X, Kenny Dope, Super Dense Child, and most recently The Pharcyde, Jungle Brothers and Spikey Tee, Brad Baloo (The Nextmen), Mystro (Natural Born Spitter), YungGun, Mc Wrec (London Electricity), Demolition Man, BluRum13, N'Fa (1200 Techniques), Hau (Koolism).

 Resin Dogs have won three Australian Dance Music Awards – Best Hip Hop Act (2001) and two Best Live Act (2002, 2003). and took out a quarter final spot in the acclaimed International Song Writers Competition with their tune "Fine Mess" Featuring Yungun (UK) in 2007.